 This problem should be discovered with regular HVAC system tune-ups, but if your heating equipment is leaking water, the humidifier could be leaking inside the heating equipment.
 Water leaking into your heating system can cause serious damage to the internal parts so it’s important to call your furnace service expert as soon as possible if you think this might be your issue.

-To make sure your furnace doesn’t spring a leak and that it’s prepared to keep your home warm all winter long, call Finch Air Conditioning & Heating in La Porte today.
+To make sure your furnace doesn’t spring a leak and that it’s prepared to keep your home warm all winter long, call Finch Air Conditioning & Heating in Kingwood today.
 Our fall promotion is going on until November 25th and you can save on a furnace tune-up or qualifying heating and air conditioning systems.